dept/tamtam-frontend-setup/README.md

 Folders are used for **elements**, **layout** and **modules**.

 The **_dev** folder is used for development / debug purpose and there's no real need to edit this.
-These files are not used in the real project, but during internal development.
+These files are not used in the real project, but during local development.

 ## Javascript ##
 CommonJS setup with various sample images to explain how to use, export and reuse the modules.

+## SASS ##
+Folder which contains all SASS and related files, e.g. configs, mixins and extends.

+The **_dev** folder is - again - just being used in local development.
+All other folders and files are split and sorted into elements, layout, modules and utils.

+Files can be rearranges as wished, as long as the main folder structure stays intact.

-# Build #
+# Build and Dist #
+Both folders will be created by the corresponding Gulp task and will include all final files.